J&J Medical Connect

 1600

-To be eligible for the study, patients (aged ≥2 to <18 years) must have a right heart catheterization (RHC) confirmed PAH, World Health Organization (WHO) Functional Class (FC) II-III symptoms, stable (≥3 months) on background therapy with ≥1 PAH-specific therapy, and have etiology of idiopathic PAH (IPAH), heritable PAH (HPAH), PAH associated with congenital heart disease (PAH-CHD), drug/toxin induced PAH, or PAH associated with human immunodeficiency virus (PAH-HIV).2
+To be eligible for the study, patients (aged ≥2 to <18 years) were required to have right heart catheterization (RHC) confirmed PAH, World Health Organization (WHO) functional class (FC) II-III symptoms, be stable for ≥3 months on background therapy with ≥1 PAH-specific therapy, and have an etiology of idiopathic PAH (IPAH), heritable PAH (HPAH), PAH associated with congenital heart disease (PAH-CHD), drug/toxin induced PAH, or PAH associated with human immunodeficiency virus (PAH-HIV).2 According to the SALTO protocol, children younger than 2 years were excluded due to a potential increased risk of intestinal intussusception, based on toxicological findings observed in young dogs treated with selexipag and the high background incidence of intussusception in infants.26

 Baseline Characteristics, as Reported in SALTO2